adamburrows/selfhosted-containers/gitlab/gitlab.md

 ---

-## Generate the Root CA and certificate-key pair.
+## Generate the Root CA and certificate-key pair

 ### Create a root CA key and certificate